DiamondLightSource/discorpy/README.md

 - 25/02/2021: the package name is changed from Vounwarp to Discorpy.
 The old-name package is still available at https://github.com/nghia-vo/vounwarp and installable using conda-forge channel: https://anaconda.org/conda-forge/vounwarp
-- 21/11/2021: Correction for perspective distortion, pre-processing methods for line-pattern images and chessboard images are added to the package.
+- 21/11/2021: correction for perspective distortion, pre-processing methods for line-pattern images and chessboard images was added to the package.
+Version 1.4 was released.

 Features
 ========